Scattering of non-relativistic finite-size particles and puffy dark matter direct detection: Conclusion

 \section{Conclusion}

 Unlike the approach based on non-relativistic effective operators, we directly constructed the interaction potential between finite-size particles in coordinate space and then solved the Schrödinger equation to obtain the scattering cross section between non-relativistic finite-size particles.
 We found that due to the finite size effect of particles, the interaction potential between finite-size particles no longer exhibits the singular behavior of the point-particle Yukawa potential; instead, it approaches a constant value at the origin.
 The interaction potential between particles of unequal sizes was found to have a more complex dynamics.
-Applying this method to the study of dark matter direct detection, we obtained the following observations: (i) Even for point-like dark matter particles, the finite size of the target nucleus leads to a dark matter–nucleus scattering cross sections which can be classified into Born, resonant, and classical regimes; (ii) For the scattering between a large-size dark matter particle and a nucleon, the cross section lies entirely within the Born regime.
-Since in this case the potential energy between particles is much smaller than the kinetic energy, the results agree with those obtained from quantum field theory at the tree level; (iii) For a small-size puffy dark matter particle, the complex dynamics of the interaction potential gives rise to rich phenomenology in the dark matter–nucleus scattering cross section; (iv) For the direct detection of nugget-type dark matter with a small number of constituent particles, the stability condition of the dark matter bound-state imposes constraints that define the viable parameter space and the corresponding dark matter–nucleus scattering cross section region.
+Applying this method to the study of dark matter direct detection, we obtained the following results: (i) For a point-like dark matter particle and a finite-size target nucleus, our re-calculation results agree with Ref.~\cite{Xu:2020qjk}, which shows the dark matter–nucleus scattering cross section can be classified into Born, resonant, and classical regimes; (ii) For the scattering between a puffy dark matter particle with a large size-to-range ratio and a finite-size nucleus, the cross section lies entirely within the Born regime.
+Since in this case the potential energy between the particles is much smaller than the kinetic energy, the results agree with those obtained from quantum field theory at the tree level; (iii) For a puffy dark matter particle with a small size-to-range ratio, the complex dynamics of the interaction potential gives rise to rich phenomenology in the scattering cross section between dark matter and finite-size nucleus, which can also be classified into Born, resonant, and classical regimes; (iv) For the direct detection of nugget-type dark matter with a small number of constituent particles, due to the stability condition of the dark matter bound-state, the viable dark matter–nucleus scattering cross section region is specified.

 \acknowledgments We thank Bin Zhu for useful discussions.
 This work was supported by a Talent program from Chengdu Technological University (2024RC031), by the National Natural Science Foundation of China (NNSFC) under grant No. 12075300 and by a PI Research Fund from Henan Normal University (5101029470335).